ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 That’s not to say that code breaks by itself.
 If code works and you don’t touch it, then it won’t just break by itself.
 It’s only when adding new code or editing existing code that we risk breaking it.
 It also doesn’t mean that code that seems to work now won’t be found to be broken in the future.
 Any code can have latent issues waiting to be discovered.

-This book will show you many practical ways to avoid broken code.
+One key to creating working code is getting _fast_ _feedback_.
+The faster we can go from making a code change, however small, to seeing it work (or not work) the more quickly we can develop working code.
+Through this book, especially in chapters 2, 3 and 4, we’ll create a development pipeline with almost immediate feedback, we’ll also cover  many practical ways to avoid broken code.

 >##### HOW IT HELPS